tataraba/useful-python-web-app/README.md

 In actuality, I hope this is more mutually beneficial.
 As for myself, it has forced me to focus and solidify a lot of the concepts I may have glossed over as I was building *Python By Night*.

-This is also for you if you want to move beyond the sense of being a "beginner" at Python.
-Have you often found yourself in a redundant pattern of finishing tutorial after tutorial without finding your footing as to where to go next?.
+This is also for you if you want to move beyond the sense of being a "beginner" with Python.

+Have you often found yourself in a redundant pattern of finishing tutorial after tutorial without finding your footing as to where to go next?
 Have you built Python scripts that do cool things, but aren't quite sure what to do with them next?

 This might be a good place to put your ideas into action by building and deploying a functional web application.